RetroPie/RetroPie-Docs/docs/ES-scraper.md

 # ES-scraper
 ES-scraper is a quick script written in Python that uses various online sources ([thegamesdb.net](http://thegamesdb.net) and [archive.vg](http://archive.vg) so far) to scrape artwork and game info and save it as XML files to be read by EmulationStation.
+The repository can be found [here](https://github.com/elpendor/ES-scraper).

 If you're using ES-scraper as a standalone script, you will need to install PIL (for image resizing):